allenbateman/WaveBinder/README.md

 # WaveBinder

 WaveBinder is a tool for Unity that allows real-time audio processing to create audio-reactive elements in a game.
-It provides an easy to use interface that allows to bind custom properties to different frequency range and interpolate the value given the amplitude of the samples.
+It provides an easy-to-use interface that allows the binding of custom properties to different frequency ranges and interpolates the value given the average amplitude of the sample range.

 ## Requirements